 - Dysthymic disorder, also called dysthymia, is a less severe but more long-lasting form of depression.
 Dysthymia is characterized by symptoms lasting two years or longer that keep a person from functioning normally or feeling well.
 People with dysthymia may also experience one or more episodes of major depression during their lifetime.

-- Subsyndromal depression -- Common among older adults, less severe but clear symptoms of depression that fall short of being major depression or dysthymia.
+- Subsyndromal depression is common among older adults.
+It includes less severe but clear symptoms of depression that fall short of being major depression or dysthymia.
 Having subsyndromal depression may increase a person's risk of developing major depression.